bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 ![](images/view_preferences.png)

 Decreasing the threshold shows more possible variants, increasing the threshold results in fewer variant positions.
-For example, on lowering the threshold to 0.01 we get several additional coloured bars, many of which have a single read supporting an alternative allele to that in the reference sequence.
+In this dataset with an average depth of around 60 reads at each position, lowering the threshold to 0.01 results in several additional coloured bars, many of which have a single read supporting an alternative allele to the reference base.
 We'll use a threshold of 0.05 for the rest of this tutorial.

 * Reset the Coveage allele-fraction threshold to 0.05